Canada's Trudeau to unveil plan to address coronavirus outbreak, revive economy

 But Trudeau will stress the need for environmental policies such as retrofitting buildings, boosting the use of electric vehicles and biofuels, aides say.

-(Reporting by Steve Scherer and David Ljunggren; Writing by David Ljunggren; Editing by Peter Cooney)
+(Reporting by Steve Scherer and David Ljunggren; Writing by David Ljunggren; Editing by Peter Cooney and Jonathan Oatis)

 ((david.ljunggren@tr.com; +1 647 480 7891;))